 National Suicide Prevention Lifeline Crisis Center Locator: Through this locator, you can find your local crisis center, which may be able to provide postvention support for schools.
-See http://www.suicidepreventionlifeline.org/CrisisCenters/Locator.aspx

 Tool 3.A.3: Guidelines for Working with the Family

 It is important to work with the family of a student who died by suicide.
 They will often appreciate the support of the school community, and their cooperation can be valuable for effective postvention.
 The principal or a representative of the school should request to visit the family in their home.
 It may be useful for a pair of representatives to visit together so that they can support one another during the visit.
 It is important to respect the cultural and religious traditions of the family related to suicide, death, grieving, and funeral ceremonies.